 Good sellers know this and proactively capture all this information.
 But it is really hard to do since the process is all manual.
 Now imagine how hard it will be for them to do it for all their customers.
 As for the less experienced sellers, this would almost border on impossible.

 Agentic AI can be a game changer in this aspect.
-An AI workflow that constantly collects, collates and assimilates this mountain of information to continuously provide strategic guidance to sellers could accelerate and expand enterprise revenue.
-Capturing insightful nuggets when customers provide them earlier in the process, rather than later when the seller asks represents a shift left from the buyer’s perspective.
+An AI workflow that constantly collects, collates, and assimilates this mountain of information to continuously provide strategic guidance to sellers could accelerate and expand enterprise revenue.
+Capturing insightful nuggets when customers provide them earlier in the process, rather than later when the seller asks, represents a shift left from the buyer’s perspective.

 Introducing agentic AI into the sales process can have a material impact on a company’s revenue.
 It is therefore imperative that there is a way to measure and quantify the impact of AI adoption.
 But it must be remembered that AI should not be measured in the abstract, on its own.
 AI is simply the grease that makes the sales machinery move better.
 As such, the quantifiable benefits to track should still be the standard revenue metrics.
-What you want to track specifically is if those metrics moved noticeably due to the introduction of AI.
+What you want to track specifically is whether those metrics moved noticeably due to the introduction of AI.

-A few key revenue metrics that have the potential to be impacted due to the adoption of Shift Left strategy with agentic AI are as follows:
+A few key revenue metrics that have the potential to be impacted due to the adoption of a Shift Left strategy with agentic AI are as follows:

 Sales cycle length